Medication Search - Januvia

 Print

-How does the Januvia medication work?
+How does Januvia work?
 What will it do for me?

 Sitagliptin belongs to the group of diabetes medications called DPP-4 inhibitors.
 It works by increasing the amount of incretin released by the intestine.
 Incretin is a hormone that raises insulin levels when blood sugar is high and decreases the amount of sugar made by the body.
 Sitagliptin is used alone or in combination with other medications to improve blood sugar levels in adults with type 2 diabetes.
 This medication should be used as part of an overall diabetes management plan that includes a diet and exercise program.